TABLE OF CONTENTS SAFETY ADMINISTRATIVE PAPERWORK

 The use of cold rooms/freezers (rooms 008A-008E inclusive, plus rooms 192 and 193) requires that anything placed in these rooms be identified with the user's name and the anticipated finish date.

-The University of Manitoba has implemented a new electronic procurement system called “EPIC” which is now how we make essentially all of our purchases.
-Please contact Amanda in the Plant Science general office, or send orders to firstname.lastname@example.org and be sure to include your supervisor’s name and valid fund number.
+The University of Manitoba uses an electronic procurement system called “EPIC” which is how we make essentially all of our purchases.
+Please contact Jackie in the Plant Science general office, or send orders to firstname.lastname@example.org and be sure to include your supervisor’s name and valid fund number.
 Please note that all purchases are to be approved by your supervisor prior to the purchase.
 Please ask questions prior to your purchase.
-Amanda or Allison will be able to assist you.
+Jackie (or The Order Desk) will be able to assist you.

 Petty cash is discouraged but allowed in certain circumstances (up to a maximum of $50, cash or debit card purchases only).
 The original receipt is required and must indicate method of payment.
 Contact Bev in Plant Science general office for petty cash reimbursement.